josuneha/AzureBigData-analytics/HOL/Hands-on lab unguided - Big data and visualization.md

 #### Tasks to complete:

--   Create a new Pipeline in ADF, containing an AzureMLBatchExecution activity with the ML Input Dataset and ML Scored Dataset as input and output parameters.
+-   Create a new Pipeline in ADF, containing an AzureMLBatchExecution activity with the ML Input Dataset and ML Scored Dataset as input and output parameters

 #### Exit criteria:

--   Upon completion, you should be able to launch the Monitor & Manage window from ADF and observe your activities in a Ready state, and your scored data should reside in the target folder in your Azure storage account.
+-   Upon completion, you should be able to launch the Monitor and Manage window from ADF and observe your activities in a Ready state, and your scored data should reside in the target folder in your Azure storage account

 ### Task 5: Monitor pipeline activities

 #### Tasks to complete:

--   Launch the Monitor & Manage window from ADF, and observe your pipelines.
+-   Launch the Monitor & Manage window from ADF, and observe your pipelines

--   Ensure the pipelines are running, and the activities is in an In progress or Ready state.
+-   Ensure the pipelines are running, and the activities is in an In progress or Ready state

 #### Exit criteria:

--   You should see that your pipelines are In progress or completed (Ready).
+-   You should see that your pipelines are In progress or completed (Ready)

 ## Exercise 5: Summarize data using HDInsight Spark